 - proof-of-stake, proof-of-work, consensus or identity mechanisms – how are new transactions authorized?

 - true peer-to-peer or merely decentralized –

 are all nodes equal/performing the same tasks?Bitcoin relies on a database of all Bitcoins ever traded.
-This database is called Blockchain, a public transaction record of integrity without central authority.
+Those who usually buy bitcoins follow upcoming ICO for the best deals.
+This database is called Blockchain, a public records checks system of integrity without central authority.
 Bitcoin “mining” is a groundbreaking way of concurrently validating new transactions with no central authority, Blockchain is a groundbreaking way of providing pervasive and persistent data storage.
 Blockchain technology offers everyone the opportunity to participate in secure contracts over time, but without being able to avoid a record of what was agreed at that time.